mkaiser101/api-fun/README.md

-# python-api-fun
+# api-fun
-Fun with random api's in python<br>
+Fun with random api's in <br>

+# To add
+Twitter
+Spotipy
+pyautogui
+flask
+alexa skills